Meat in your diet

 90g is equivalent to around 3 thinly cut slices of beef, lamb or pork, where each slice is about the size of half a piece of sliced bread.
 A cooked breakfast containing 2 typical British sausages and 2 rashers of bacon is equivalent to 130g.

 For more information, read Red meat and the risk of bowel cancer.

 It's important to store and prepare meat safely to stop bacteria from spreading and to avoid food poisoning:

 - store raw meat or raw poultry in clean sealed containers on the bottom shelf of the fridge, so the meat can't touch or drip onto other food

 - follow any storage instructions on the label and don't eat meat after its "use by" date

-- always thoroughly clean plates, utensils, surfaces and hands straight away after they have touched raw or thawing meat to stop bacteria from spreading
+- always thoroughly clean plates, utensils, surfaces and hands straight away after they have touched raw or thawing meat using warm soapy water or disinfectant cleaning products

 Freezing meat safely